-What should you do with the car you are currently driving upon your purchase of a new one?
+What should you do with the car you are currently driving when purchasing a new one?
 If that vehicle is well maintained and is in tip-top condition, why not sell it or trade it in?
 In both cases, you could generate a significant amount of cash, which could possibly cover your down payment (partial or full) or your first few amortizations on your new car.

 If you want to make the most from your old car, it is better to sell it yourself.
 But doing so could be tedious and could take so much of your time as to not be worth it at all.
 In that case, it would be advisable to trade-in, an option that would save you not just time but also a lot of effort.

 Thus, it is not surprising that up to 40 percent of car buyers in 2018 expected to trade in their old vehicles, based on transaction data by Edmunds.

 “Up to 40 percent of car buyers in 2018 are expected to trade in their old vehicles.”